Validation Lists

 s02cashbookcompany_idValidationLists02companiesTABLEid, +name

-SaveToDB 8+, DBEdit, DBGate, and ODataDB create such validation lists automatically for tables, views, and stored procedures using the foreign key relations and object definitions.
+SaveToDB 8+, DBEdit, DBGate, and ODataDB automatically create these validation lists for tables, views, and stored procedures based on foreign key relations and object definitions.

-You can disable automatic validation lists for an object adding any manual configuration or setting the DoNotAddValidation event type.
+To disable automatic validation lists for an object, you can add manual configuration or set the DoNotAddValidation event type.

-You configure validation lists copying the automatic configuration from the workbook information in the SaveToDB add-in, pasting it to the xls.handlers table, and editing it.
+You can configure validation lists by copying the automatic configuration from the workbook information in the SaveToDB add-in, pasting it into the xls.handlers table, and then editing it.

-Note that SaveToDB products load the source data, load data for configured value lists, and change foreign key values from the list first column to values from the list second column.
+SaveToDB products load the source data, fetch data for configured value lists, and convert foreign key values from the first column of the list to the corresponding values in the second column.

-When a user saves data changes or executes change or other handlers, the products convert table values back to the foreign key values.
+When a user saves data changes or executes change handlers, the products convert table values back to foreign key values.
+This conversion is a fast operation, so you don't need to worry about it.

-SaveToDB 10 can reload validation lists using dependencies between objects.
-See Dependent Lists.
+In SaveToDB 10, you can reload validation lists using dependencies between objects.
+See Dependent Lists for more details.

-You can use lists with a single column also.
-In this case, the products create validation lists without any converting.
+The example above uses lists with two columns, such as id and name.
+You can also use lists with a single column; in this case, the products create validation lists without any conversion.

-You can define fixed values.
-See Value Lists with Fixed Values.
+You can define fixed values as well.
+For more information, see Value Lists with Fixed Values.

-Also, you can use validation lists that depend on query parameters or values in the row cells.
-See Filtered vs. Dynamic Lists.
+Additionally, you can create validation lists that depend on query parameters or values in row cells.
+Refer to Filtered vs. Dynamic Lists for more details.

-See the following topics to learn how to create validation lists using database objects:
+To learn how to create validation lists using database objects, check out the following topics: